microbit-sam/microbit-docs/docs/data-types/image.md

 #####Description
 Pastes a given bitmap at the given co-ordinates.

- Any pixels in the relvant area of this image are replaced.
+ Any pixels in the relevant area of this image are replaced.